LearnTeachCode/js-intro-logic/2-comparison-logic.md

 <br/>

-So let's tinker with code to ask the computer some questions!
+So let's start by asking and answering some questions with code!

 <hr/>